 (4) The imposition of any penalty imposed by the RIB panel shall not be stayed pending an appeal.

-(5) The staff member issuing the conduct report shall be permitted to review the completed RIB disposition but shall not be involved in the deliberations of the RIB.
+(5) The person issuing the conduct report shall be permitted to review the completed RIB disposition but shall not be involved in the deliberations of the RIB.

 (6) For informational purposes a bound summary or log of the RIB dispositions and activity for the week shall be available for review by staff members and maintained in a location convenient for that purpose.

 (N) Administrative review.
-The warden or designee shall review RIB panel decisions to assure compliance with the procedures, rights and obligations set forth in this rule.
-The warden or designee may approve, modify or reject a panel's determination of guilt.
-The warden or designee may not reject a determination of not guilty, but may refer such a case back to the RIB panel for reconsideration if relevant information was overlooked or new information becomes available.
-The warden or designee may approve the penalty, or modify the penalty imposed from among the penalties available to the RIB panel.
-The warden or designee may also refer a case back to the RIB panel for reconsideration when procedural errors have occurred within the case.
-The warden or designee shall provide the inmate with written notification of the review findings.
+The managing officer or designee shall review RIB panel decisions to assure compliance with the procedures, rights and obligations set forth in this rule.
+The managing officer or designee may approve, modify or reject a panel's determination of guilt.
+The managing officer or designee may not reject a determination of not guilty, but may refer such a case back to the RIB panel for reconsideration if relevant information was overlooked or new information becomes available.
+The managing officer or designee may approve the penalty, or modify the penalty imposed from among the penalties available to the RIB panel.
+The managing officer or designee may also refer a case back to the RIB panel for reconsideration when procedural errors have occurred within the case.
+The managing officer or designee shall provide the inmate with written notification of the review findings.

 (O) Appeal of RIB decision.
-An inmate may appeal the decision of the RIB panel by submitting the form designated for that purpose to the warden or designee within fifteen calendar days from the inmate's receipt of the RIB panel's disposition.
-The warden or designee shall review the RIB determination to determine whether it was supported by sufficient evidence, and that there was substantial compliance with applicable procedures, and that the disposition and any sanction imposed was proportionate to the rule violation.
+An inmate may appeal the decision of the RIB panel by submitting the form designated for that purpose to the managing officer or designee within fifteen calendar days from the inmate's receipt of the RIB panel's disposition.
+The managing officer or designee shall review the RIB determination to determine whether it was supported by sufficient evidence, that there was substantial compliance with applicable procedures, and that the disposition and any sanction imposed was proportionate to the rule violation.

 (1) The appeal shall state the inmate's allegations of procedural error and/or objections to the RIB panel's determination of guilt or penalty imposed.

-(2) The warden or designee may affirm or reverse the RIB panel's determination of guilt; and, may approve, or modify the penalty imposed from among the penalties available to the RIB panel.
-The warden or designee may also return the matter to the RIB panel for reconsideration or rehearing to address procedural errors that may have occurred within the case or to consider additional evidence.
+(2) The managing officer or designee may affirm or reverse the RIB panel's determination of guilt; and, may approve, or modify the penalty imposed from among the penalties available to the RIB panel.
+The managing officer or designee may also return the matter to the RIB panel for reconsideration or rehearing to address procedural errors that may have occurred within the case or to consider additional evidence.

-(3) The warden or designee shall decide the appeal within thirty days of its receipt, and shall promptly notify the inmate of the appeal decision on a form designed for that purpose.
-The form shall also include notice that the inmate may request a review of the warden's decision by the director, and the procedure for such a request.
+(3) The managing officer or designee shall decide the appeal within thirty calendar days of its receipt, and shall promptly notify the inmate of the appeal decision on a form designed for that purpose.

-(R) Discretionary review: The director or the director's designee may review any RIB decision that, in the view of the director or designee, presents issues that may have significant impact on the operation of the department.
+(P) Discretionary review: The director or the director's designee may review any RIB decision that, in the view of the director or designee, presents issues that may have significant impact on the operation of the department.
 This paragraph does not provide an additional appeal for the inmate above the appeal to the managing officer.

 Promulgated Under: 111.15